medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 a log file.
 Each `message` in a `partition` have an positional ID, starting at zero, which is called `offset`.

+Each partition can handle a throughput of MBytes/sec (depending on cluster setup, latency, etc)
+{:.note}

 This is how this concept looks like in a single broker:

 ![](/assets/img/blog/kafka/kafkadefguide-messaging-system-6.png)